List of state highways in Louisiana (800–849): Louisiana Highway 843

 Louisiana Highway 843 (LA 843) runs 5.98 mi in a north–south direction from LA 124 east of Olla, LaSalle Parish to LA 506 in Kelly, Caldwell Parish.
 The route's mileposts increase from the northern end contrary to common practice.

 The route from its intersection with US-165 to its Southern terminus at LA-124 is set to be deleted (transferred to local government) under Louisiana DOTD's "right-sizing" program.

 Louisiana Highway 844

 Louisiana Highway 844 (LA 844) runs 3.08 mi in a southwest to northeast direction from US 165 south of Clarks to a second junction with US 165 between Clarks and Grayson.

 Louisiana Highway 845

 Louisiana Highway 845 (LA 845) runs 1.94 mi in a north–south direction from LA 547 in Clarks to LA 126 west of Grayson.

 Louisiana Highway 846

 Louisiana Highway 846 (LA 846) runs 19.14 mi in a general north–south direction from a local road northwest of Mount Pleasant to the Caldwell–Ouachita parish line.

-Under the Louisiana DOTD's "right-sizing" program, the first 5.566 miles of the route (from Countrywood Drive to LA-4) is set to be deleted and transferred to the local government.
+Under the Louisiana DOTD's "right-sizing" road transfer program, the first 5.566 miles of the route (from Countrywood Drive to LA-4) is set to be deleted and transferred to the local government.

+Under the Louisiana DOTD's road transfer program, Pine Bluff Road from the intersection of LA-557 in Ouachita Parish to the Caldwell-Ouachita Parish line is set to be transferred back to State control.
+It was previously transferred to Ouachita Parish control under the same program, and has fallen into disrepair.